How to Plan a Perfect Zion National Park Itinerary (2 Days)

 I’m sitting here at our campsite in Zion writing this, and Alysha and I just talked about how long we would recommend spending in Zion.

 We think 2 days in Zion National Park is a perfect baseline.
-With 2 days, you’ll be able to fit in one of the longer hikes in Zion (like Angels Landing), the scenic drive between the East Entrance and Zion – Mt.
+With 2 days, you’ll be able to plan a Zion National Park itinerary that fits in one of the longer hikes in Zion (like Angels Landing), the scenic drive between the East Entrance and Zion – Mt.
 Carmel tunnel, and some of the shorter hikes in the canyon.

 However, there’s plenty to do and see in the area to fill 3 days in Zion National Park.
 Here are some ideas, and how much time you should add if you want to add them to your itinerary.